6213 words

 After the free fields are filled in, click on the “Next” button.

-Now you need to specify in which folder the mailbox database and its logs will be stored.
-Please note that you need to first create folders on the server in which you plan to store the database and its logs.
+You need to first create folders on the server in which you plan to store the database and its logs.
 In addition, it is better to store the database on a disk specially allocated for this task.

 In the “Database file path” field, specify the folder in which the database will be stored.